Rudolfisky/Demotica_Dashboard-Info/Dashboard-Design.md

 # Demotica-Dashboard: Dashboard Design
-In this file i will note down the possible design choices and ux requirements the related to the front end.
+In this document i will note down the possible design choices and ux requirements the related to the front end.

 ## Research
 In order to start working on a design, i first need to know what makes a dashboard a good dashboard.